Isabelle Stone: Early life and education

 Stone was born in 1868 to Harriet H. Leonard Stone and Leander Stone in Chicago.
+Her father was an editor of the Chicago Times, and her mother was the president of the Chicago YWCA and a charter member of the Daughters of the American Revolution.

-She completed a bachelor's degree at Wellesley College in 1890, and was among the first women to earn a PhD in physics in the United States, earning hers just two years after Caroline Willard Baldwin earned a Doctor of Science at Cornell University.
-Stone completed doctoral work at the University of Chicago.
+Stone completed a bachelor's degree at Wellesley College in 1890.

+She then completed her doctoral work at the University of Chicago under Albert A. Michelson, earning her PhD in 1897.
+Stone was the first woman to earn a PhD in physics at the University of Chicago.
+She was also among the first women to earn a PhD in physics in the United States, earning hers just two years after Caroline Willard Baldwin earned a Doctor of Science from Cornell University in 1895.

 Career

+After completing her undergraduate education at Wellesley College, Stone moved back to Chicago where she worked at Hull House under Jane Addams.

 Stone taught for a year at the Bryn Mawr School in Baltimore.
 She was a physics instructor at Vassar College from 1898 to 1906, and head of the physics department at Sweet Briar College from 1915 to 1923.
-From 1908 to 1914, she and her sister Harriet Stone ran a school for American girls in Rome, and later in life they ran another school for girls in Washington, D.C.
+From 1908 to 1914, she and her sister Harriet Stone ran a school for American girls in Rome, and then in 1927 they founded The Misses Stone's School for Girls in Washington, D.C.

 Stone was one of two women (out of a total of 836) to attend the first International Congress of Physics in Paris (the other being Marie Curie).
 In 1899, she was one of forty physicists (and one of two women, the other being Marcia Keith) at the first meeting of the American Physical Society, held at Columbia University.

 Stone's research focused on the electrical resistance and other properties of thin films.
 Her 1897 thesis, On the Electrical Resistance of Thin Films, showed that very thin metal films showed a higher resistivity than the bulk metal.